 - Debt.
 Debt can be considered both a reason why people don’t get insurance and a reason why people desperately seek life insurance policies.
 If a person doesn’t invest in life insurance, the debt may fall on the shoulders of other members of the family.
 On the other hand, people who need to pay off their debt postpone life insurance investments, which can be a mistake in the long run.

 - Delaying life milestones.
 Another issue is delaying life milestones such as having a baby or buying a house.
 These milestones become a priority and insurance falls to the last place.
-People start directing their financial resources towards reaching these milestones.
+People start directing their financial resources toward reaching these milestones.

 Even though these people might want to invest in insurance, their current situation does not allow them.
 The only criterion they should keep in mind is that life insurance gets more expensive as a person ages, and waiting for too long could lead to more obstacles in the way of getting insurance.
 A small life insurance policy of around £10 a month should calm the concerns of people who come from financially-difficult environments.